-CenteringPregnancy® brings 8-12 pregnant women who are due around the same time together for routine prenatal care.
+CenteringPregnancy® brings together 8-12 pregnant women, who are due around the same time, for routine prenatal care.
 Each of the 10 visits is two hours long—giving women 10 times as much contact with their provider team.

 During the visit, the women engage in their care by taking their weight and blood pressure, recording their own health data, and having private time with their provider for a belly check.
 This active participation makes them more aware of their results and what it means to their health and their baby’s health.
 The remainder of time is a facilitated discussion on health topics related to their pregnancy.
 The women learn from their provider and also from one another.
 This group time connects them to each other, creates support, and fosters their strengths.

 Interested?
 Call (207) 874-2445 to learn more or sign-up.
 We also answer many frequently asked questions below.